 Applicants should note that they may submit their Application Forms at (i) the Designated Branches of the SCSBs or (ii) at the Collection Centres, i.e. to the respective Members of the Consortium at the Specified Locations, the Trading Members at the Broker Centres, the CRTA at the Designated RTA Locations or CDP at the Designated CDP Locations.
-For further information, please see "Terms of the Issue - Submission of Completed Application Forms" on page 478.
+For further information, please see "- Submission of Completed Application Forms" on page 475.